NOAA-GFDL/SHiELD_build/README.md

       Example: ./COMPILE shield nh repro 32bit intel

+For instructions on transitioning or running SHiELD with the FMS full coupler infrastructure, please refer to the documentation and resources available at [doi.org/10.25923/ezfm-az21](https://repository.library.noaa.gov/view/noaa/66759)

 # Disclaimer

 The United States Department of Commerce (DOC) GitHub project code is provided